jhildenbiddle/css-vars-ponyfill/docs/index.md

 }
 ```

-### options.preserveVars
+### preserveVars

 - Type: `boolean`
 - Default: `false`

-Determines if the original CSS custom property declaration will be retained in the transformed CSS.
+Determines if CSS custom property declarations will be preserved in the transformed CSS.

-When `true`, the original custom property declarations are available in the transformed CSS along with their static values.
-When `false`, only static values are available in the transformed CSS.
+When `true`, both `:root`-level custom properties and declarations that reference a custom property using a `var()` function will be preserved in the transformed CSS.
+When `false`, these declarations will be omitted from the transformed CSS.

 **Example**